Minoru Kusakabe (CVL “founding father”)

 Wesleyan University, Connecticut, USA

 J.C.V. made CVL “acidic” and more volcanological from the early nineties to early 2000’s, after the limnological trigger of Lake Nyos in 1986.
-His research and teaching is famous for being expansive, creative, innovating, even explosive… as his CVL Leadership was for many years.
+His research and teaching is famous for being expansive, creative, innovating, eclectic, even explosive… as his CVL Leadership was for many years.
 After guiding several CVL workshops, and 10+ years pioneering work at Copahue volcano (Argentina-Chile) J.C.V. stepped back in 2008, pushing young people to take over (CVL7-2010, Costa Rica).
 Joop supervised many students that published milestone papers for our community (Greg Pasternack, Maarten de Moor).
 J.C.V. was the chief organizer of the CVL4-1996, 5-2000 and 6-2004 Workshops, and multiple editor of Special Volumes on crater lakes.
-At the moment it seems J.C.V. is missing CVL: we know you’re working on lakes.
-Welcome back Joop!
+His recent research on the Newberry lakes is yet another example of innovative, creative out-of-the-box science.
+J.C.V. won the “Kusakabe Award” in March 2019.

 Bokuichiro Takano (Sulphur master)